Last Updated on by

 Now that we got that part out of the way:

-* Plan on using trekking poles during your event?
-PRACTICE USING THEM!
+If you plan on using trekking poles during your event, you NEED to PRACTICE using them!
 Race day should not be the first time you use your poles.
 Get comfortable using them while walking (and holding or storing them when running).
 Adjust them to your specific height and needs.
 Make sure they are a tool that will help you, and not simply added weight that will hinder you.

 WHEN to PRACTICE ULTRAMARATHON WALKING: